jeremyzilar/mada/_sections/support/build-with-us.md

 **There are many ways you can build with us:**

-Stay informed about our progress and spread the word!
+**Subscribe to the MADA Newsletter:** Stay informed about our progress and spread the word!

 {% include common/button.html url="#" text="Subscribe to the MADA newsletter" type="small" %}

-Our City and State elected officials need to hear from you!
+**Provide a Letter of Support:** Our City and State elected officials need to hear from you!

 {% include common/button.html url="#" text="Say why you support MADA" type="small" %}